Anywhere in Italy, you can dial 113 for the police (also ambulance and fire).

 For emergencies or specialized needs, the general hospital in Siena is the Ospedale Santa Maria alle Scotte, tel.
 0577-585-111.
 It’s just outside the city center, behind the railway station.

 If you need a doctor in Siena, a medical office conveniently located is the Studio Medico Siena Centro in via di Pantaneto 105, a four-minute walk from your residence.
-It is open Monday to Friday, 11:00 AM to 7:00 PM).
-Otherwise this is a list of family doctors that you can call.
-Not all of them speak English.
+It is open Monday to Friday, 11:00 AM to 7:00 PM.

 Always carry with you your smartphone and the International SOS card.